jotaelesalinas/php-generators/docs/extending.md

         }
     ```

-    This could seem a little bit superfluous but it's useful when there are lots of private helper methods in the class.
+    This could seem a little bit superfluous -all the code of getData() could be place in inputGenerator() instead-
+    but it's useful to keep the real code separated, especially when there are lots of private helper methods in the class.

 ## Extending the class `Writer`

 Let's create a fake `Writer` that logs data to a file.
+It is just an educational example.
+Please, creators and adopters of
+[PSR-3](http://www.php-fig.org/psr/psr-3/), have mercy on us.

 These are the basic steps that we have to take: